Courses

 NSCI 1015: Introductory Neuroscience with Laboratory

 Neuroscientists study everything from the electrical activity of individual brain cells to the behavior of animals and people.
-In the course, students will learn how to measure human brain waves, interpret data through statistical analysis, and read, write and think like a scientist.
-Activities include learning basic brain anatomy by studying actual human brain specimens, testing the effects of drugs on the behavior of rats, and preparing brain tissue for study under a microscope.
+In the course, students will learn how to measure human brain waves, interpret data using statistical analysis, and read, write and think like a scientist.
+Activities include learning basic brain anatomy by studying actual human brain specimens, and preparing brain tissue for study under a microscope.

 - -